What is Polkadot?

 The Polkadot network computes and issues staking rewards once per era.
 Rewards accrued in a given era are issued in the first block of the following era.

 Commission rates charged by supported validators are set out above under "Supported Validators".
-The validator commission is automatically deducted from staking rewards before they are received by Wealthsimple Crypto.
+The validator commission is automatically deducted from staking rewards before they are received by Wealthsimple.

 Custody of staked DOT

-DOT staked using the Staking Functionality is staked from dedicated accounts held with one or more of Wealthsimple Crypto’s custodians.
-Wealthsimple Crypto’s custodians will continue to hold the private keys required to control DOT held in these stake accounts.
+DOT staked using the Staking Functionality is staked from dedicated accounts held with one or more of Wealthsimple's custodians.
+Wealthsimple's custodians will continue to hold the private keys required to control DOT held in these stake accounts.

 On Polkadot, slashing is a penalty for a validator’s dishonest behavior, such as proposing multiple blocks in a single slot or submitting contradictory attestations.
 A minor and unintentional offense may lead to a small penalty, while a major or malicious offense can lead to a significant portion (or even all) of the staked DOT being slashed.

-In the event that a supported Polkadot validator is slashed, Wealthsimple Crypto has no obligation to replace any lost DOT or otherwise provide compensation for any losses.
+In the event that a supported Polkadot validator is slashed, Wealthsimple has no obligation to replace any lost DOT or otherwise provide compensation for any losses.
+To the extent that Wealthsimple receives any compensation from validators in connection with a slashing event, Wealthsimple will distribute that compensation to affected clients.
 The negative impact of slashing will be allocated to all clients using the Staking Functionality at the time of slashing event, in proportion to the amount of DOT they had staked.

 We evaluated DOT based on publicly available information, including (but not limited to):

 - The creation, governance, usage and design of DOT, including the source code, security and roadmap for growth in the developer community and, if applicable, the background of the developer(s) that first created DOT;

 - The supply, demand, maturity, utility and liquidity of DOT;